-I am an academic researcher specialized in computational linguistics and natural language processing.
+I am an assistant professor for computational linguistics and natural language processing at Vrije Universiteit Amsterdam.
 I have a passion for interdisciplinary research including topics from machine learning, cognitive science, psycholinguistics, and educational research.
-You can find me in the Cognition, Language and Computation Lab.

 My favorite topics for a sunny coffee break: the elegance of volleyball, the ease of travelling by train, the latest novel by Chimamanda Ngozi Adichie.

 Technische Universität Darmstadt

 DaF Certificate: Teaching German as a foreign language, 2015